 From the earliest days of so-called silent cinema, to contemporary times with blockbusters like Star Wars, the orchestra has been crucial to the development of film.
 Host Matt Rogers takes you to the movies for the greatest film scores of all time, Saturdays at 6PM MST on Classical KBACH!

-Food in Film
+Flight in Film

 Since the first flight on December 17, 1903, we’ve been reaching for the skies, and the stars.
 A sampling of scores from films about flight—The Aviator, Sully, Airport, Airplane, Planes, First Man, and more—on this edition of Reel Music.